 The Columbus campus includes classrooms, well-equipped laboratories, a large collection of insects and acarines (housed at the Museum of Biological Diversity through the EEOB Department), an insectary, an apiary and bee laboratory, and several field plots.
 There is an excellent library system at The Ohio State University, as well as all research support facilities found at major research institutions.

-STONE LAB: The Franz Theodore Stone Laboratory is the Lake Erie teaching and research laboratory of the Ohio Sea Grant College Program.
+The Franz Theodore Stone Laboratory is the Lake Erie teaching and research laboratory of the Ohio Sea Grant College Program.
 Located on Gibraltar Island in Put-in-Bay Harbor on Lake Erie, Stone Laboratory is the nation's oldest freshwater biological field station.
 Stone Lab operates as a summer biological field station from April to the end of October and offers unusual opportunities in aquatic and field biology.